fbpx

 3. Set Up Your Blog and Start Writing

-I’ll skip the set up part and focus on the writing.
+I’ll skip the setup part and focus on the writing.

 You have a list of topics that are popular, now you just need to write your version of those topics.